Using Webhooks

 You will need an endpoint in your app that serves as the receiver for all webhook requests.
 This should accept POST requests and be able to process and/or save each webhook as it is sent.

 To tell SocialData API that a webhook request was received OK, return a HTTP 200 response.
 Any other response code will tell us that the webhook failed.
-At the moment we do not make repeated appempts to trigger failed webhook calls again.
+At the moment we do not make repeated attempts to trigger failed webhook calls again.

 We recommend that you store, at least temporarily, webhook events locally (either in your database or a cache) so that you can return the HTTP 200 response quickly and process the data outside of the webhook request.
 If your app ever fails to process a webhook, you will then have the data to make a bug fix and process it successfully without waiting for it to be resent.